jackthomas1430/deep-learning-challenge/README.md

 ### Step 1.
 Data Preprocessing
 The following preprocessing steps were applied to the dataset:
-1. Read in the charity_data.csv and identify the target variable(s) and feature variables for the model -The target variable is IS_SUCCESSFUL, which indicates whether the organization was successful (1) or not (0).
+1. Read in the charity_data.csv and identify the target variable(s) and feature variables for the model
+  - The target variable is IS_SUCCESSFUL, which indicates whether the organization was successful (1) or not (0).
-  -Categorical features were converted into numerical values using one-hot encoding, including columns like APPLICATION_TYPE, AFFILIATION, and INCOME_AMT.
+  - Categorical features were converted into numerical values using one-hot encoding, including columns like APPLICATION_TYPE, AFFILIATION, and INCOME_AMT.
 2. Drop uncessary columns: EIN and NAME
 3. Identify the number of unique variables for each colum and for columns with more than 10 unique values (APPLICATION_TYPE and CLASSIFICATION) combine "rare" categorical varibales together into a new value, Other.
 4. Encode categorical varibles using pd.get_dummies()